antonrunov/octaudio/README.md

   scale in both directions.
 - Track groups that are switched with tabs.
 - Double precision arithmetics for all data including time and sample rate values.
-- Multichannel tracks.
+- Multichannel, arbitrary length tracks.
 - Two displaying modes (Normal and Abs Value) for both zero centered (like audio data) and positive (amplitude, power, etc.) signals.
 - Hide or Show track option.
 - Full-function octave console with multiline command editor, parenthesis matching, command history, and autocompletion.
 - Async execution of octave commands.
-- Special built-in octave commands to access all data and object properties.
+- Additional built-in octave commands to access all data and object properties.
 - Smart Tracks to display data from multiple tracks simultaneously.
 - Monitors to display multiple tracks in separate windows with independent scales.
 - Audio playback and recording.
 Full duplex recording is supported as well.